roman-milk/roman-milk.github.io/the-breast-machine.md

+===

- ****** The Breast Machine Ch.
-03 ****** byStoryTeller07© John walked in to Sabrina's bedroom, expecting an all-mighty row.
+John walked in to Sabrina's bedroom, expecting an all-mighty row.
 At the very least he would receive the silent treatment, until she decided he had suffered enough.
 Instead she smiled at him, and patted the bed for him to sit.

  "I'm sorry John, it's all my fault.
 I gave you that damn control thing.
 I didn't realise it would . . .
 Well, you know," she sheepishly spoke.